 Entrepreneur: Create products that fit the market by deeply understanding user needs.

-Marketer: Acquire deep insights into customer behavior to drive effective marketing strategies.
+Marketer: Get deep insights into customer behavior to drive effective marketing strategies.

-Stakeholder: Involve yourself in developing products or services within your company.
+Stakeholder: Involve yourself as you develop products or services within your company.

 Problem solver: Apply innovative problem-solving methods to challenges in both professional and personal contexts.

-In IxDF Design Thinking: The Ultimate Guide course, you can enhance your learning experience and apply design thinking methods in Build Your Portfolio Project.
-This course will allow you to engage in hands-on exercises that build on one another.
-These projects will serve as valuable portfolio pieces.
-You can use them to show your skills to potential employers and show your proficiency in human-centered design.
+In the IxDF’s Design Thinking: The Ultimate Guide course, you can enhance your learning experience and apply design thinking methods in the Build Your Portfolio Project, and it’s a course that lets you engage in hands-on exercises that build on one another.
+These projects are going to serve you as valuable portfolio pieces, and you can use them to showcase your skills to potential employers and really show how proficient you are in human-centered design.

 References and Where to Learn More